simplay/excel2excel/README.md

 The program can take up to four arguments.
 The 1st argument is the path to the FROM excel file and and is required.
 The 2nd argument is the path to the TO excel file and is required.
-The 3rd argument is the path to a custom mapping file and is optional.
+The 3rd argument is the path to a custom cellMapping file and is optional.
 The 4th argument is the path to a custom scale_values file and is optional.

-## Define a Cell Mapping File
+## Define a Cell CellMapping File

-The mapping is defined in a text file called `mappings.txt` which is supposed to be located at `./data/`.
+The cellMapping is defined in a text file called `mappings.txt` which is supposed to be located at `./data/`.
 The file consists of a series of lines, where each line is series of n whitespace separated strings.
 Currently, there are four different formats supported.